 Yes I do Papa.

 He looked down at him.
 All he saw was terror.
 He took the gun from him.
 No you dont, he said.

 I dont know what to do, Papa.
 I dont know what to do.
 Where will you be?

 Shh.
 I’m right here.
 I wont leave you.

 Yes.
 I promise.
 I was going to run.
 To try and lead them from away.
 But I cant leave you.

 Even if you took out the people chasing them and replaced them with invincible zombies, you could not make this scene more frightening.
 I’d love to be able to write this way, but I suspect there’s a high emotional cost to keeping your mind in such a miserable place for however long it takes to write a book like this.

-Overall: 4.999… I can’t give a 5.
-Ha.
-I’ve written for too many teachers who preached against perfect scores for writing assignments; it must have rubbed off.
+Overall: 4.999 (out of 5.0) I can’t give a 5, ha.
+I’ve written for too many teachers who preached against perfect scores for writing assignments that it must have rubbed off.
 How about I say the fraction was deducted on account of the ending feeling a little tacked on?